 The Limpopo Eco Operations Africa (LEO Africa) Volunteer Research Programme offers an exciting combination of lion and predator research, black and white rhino monitoring, wildlife management, conservation, field guiding and lifelong friendships.
 With LEO Africa, you get more than you give.

-NEW!
-Black Rhino Monitoring Project
+Exclusive at LEO!
+Black Rhino Monitoring

 LEO is proud to announce that at the beginning of 2013, we introduced an exclusive black rhino monitoring project where you and a LEO guide will spend the day on a quad bike tracking Selati's black rhinos.
 While the focus of the project is black rhinos, you will also have the opportunity to track white rhinos, lions, leopards and elephants.
 Since you will be off-roading on remote areas of the reserve, you can experience the animals in their natural environment- very up-close and personal!